DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 their brilliant support and speed in turning our manuscript into a publication.

-![Figure 1.
-The entrance to the fifth floor of the art factory in the former Volkskrant building, built and painted by the tenants of this floor.
+![The entrance to the fifth floor of the art factory in the former Volkskrant building, built and painted by the tenants of this floor.
 Picture: Tanja Sihvonen.](media/image2.png)